Kontor/Office

 This was acquired as soon as it came for sale in the fall of 2022, and I immediately started to move devices to it.
 This, however, caused major problems in Apple Home; all of a sudden scenes/automations stopped working, the IKEA devices lost connection or showed up twice, etc. Many other early adopters reported of similar problems, so I reversed the process and put the Dirigera hub on the shelf.
 After a firmware update and the transfer to the new Home architecture in iOS15.2, I heard that things had improved significantly (it is unclear if either or both these updates fixed things).
 I therefore made another go and this time it went better.
 Starting slowly and seeing that things seemed stable and not causing any ripple effects in Apple Home, I completed the transfer (I must mentioned the app ControllerforHomeKit, which was invaluable, as it allows making backups of the Apple Home system and then restoring devices as they are transferred from one hub to the other, which saved me a lot of work!).

-IKEA Dirigera hub on top of a book shelf
+IKEA Dirigera hub on top of a book shelf, next to the Eero router

 Stacks Image 1082